Theekshanaa-developer/capstone-task-manage/README.md

 ![WhatsApp Image 2026-03-29 at 12 22 23 PM](https://github.com/user-attachments/assets/5ac90b4a-4626-4d52-89ce-88f8524647a8)
 ![WhatsApp Image 2026-03-29 at 12 22 34 PM](https://github.com/user-attachments/assets/40b60a79-34bf-4077-a3a7-facbf73f4612)

-> Add as many screenshots as needed, updating the paths and filenames accordingly.
 ## Notes

 * MySQL runs inside a Docker container